gertscha/JS_Optimization/README.md

 Clone the repository and run CMake from the command line or with the GUI.
 (Beginners: first configure, then generate).
-This should generate the Visual Studio solution in the selected folder, the solution can then build the executable.
+This should generate the Visual Studio solution in the selected build folder, the solution can then build the executable.

-### Dependencies/Libraries
+### Dependencies
+CMake and Visual Studio

+#### Python
 The project uses Python Matplotlib to visualize the generated solutions.
 This functionality is used by running Python scripts manually and thus Python is not strictly required.

 #### Loguru
 The logging library Loguru is used, see [emilk/loguru](https://github.com/emilk/loguru).
-It is provided in this repository and automatically built.
+It is included in the VS solution, and automatically built.